-- "Intellectual Property Registry" means a registry of Foreground Intellectual Property developed in Projects supported by Supercluster Funds. - "Intellectual Property Rights" means any and all proprietary rights anywhere in the world provided under: (a) patent law; (b) copyright law; (c) design patent or industrial design law; (d) trademark law; (e) semi-conductor chip or mask work law; or (f) any other applicable statutory provision, common law principle or other legal regime, including trade secret law, that may provide a right in ideas, formulae, algorithms, concepts, inventions, works, or know-how, or the expression or use of the foregoing. - "Membership Agreement" means, for each Consortium Member (excluding the Supercluster), such Consortium Member's agreement with the Supercluster for membership in the Supercluster. - "Milestone" means a specific progress point or event in the Project.
-Milestones act as checkpoints to help evaluate progress of Deliverables. - "Performance Deficiency" means, with respect to a Consortium Member, such Consortium Member's failure to meet one or more of its obligations under this Agreement (including under a SOW). - "Personal Information" means information about an identifiable individual made available by one Consortium Member, its Personnel or any other individual to the other Consortium Member under this Agreement. - "Personnel" means, with respect to a Consortium Member, the employees of such Consortium Member and of any permitted subcontractor, agents and independent contract personnel who performs any of the obligations or provides any of the Deliverables for or on behalf of such Consortium Member. - "Project" means the project set out in Schedule A (Project Approval). - "Project Lead" means the Consortium Member(s) that are leading the Consortium with respect to the Project (as set out in the preamble). - "Project Manager" means the individual person appointed by the Steering Committee to manage the Project. - "Project Schedule" means any plan and time line for the delivery of certain Deliverables or the performance of certain services, including a list of the activities, resources, interdependencies between activities, services to be performed, the Milestones that each Consortium Member will be required to meet and the related deadline, set out in a SOW or Change Order. - "Project Team" means, for the applicable SOW (or group of SOWs), the Project Manager, each Work Package Lead, and any other person appointed by the Project Manager. - "Receiving Party" means a Consortium Member that receives, or otherwise has access to or comes into possession of, Confidential Information of a Disclosing Party. - "SME" means a Consortium Member that employs fewer than 500 individuals,
+"Intellectual Property Registry" means a registry of Foreground Intellectual Property developed in Projects supported by Supercluster Funds.

+"Intellectual Property Rights" means any and all proprietary rights anywhere in the world provided under: (a) patent law; (b) copyright law; (c) design patent or industrial design law; (d) trademark law; (e) semi-conductor chip or mask work law; or (f) any other applicable statutory provision, common law principle or other legal regime, including trade secret law, that may provide a right in ideas, formulae, algorithms, concepts, inventions, works, or know-how, or the expression or use of the foregoing.

+"Lead Representative" means, for each Consortium Member, a person appointed by each such Consortium Member to represent such Consortium Member under a SOW or set of SOWs.

+"Membership Agreement" means, for each Consortium Member (excluding the Supercluster), such Consortium Member's agreement with the Supercluster for membership in the Supercluster.

+"Milestone" means a specific point in time that acts as checkpoint to evaluate progress of the Project against its Work Plan and Deliverables (generally every three months) over the Project duration as set out in Schedule A (Project Approval).

+"Performance Deficiency" means, with respect to a Consortium Member, such Consortium Member's failure to meet one or more of its obligations under this Agreement (including under a SOW).

+"Personal Information" means information about an identifiable individual made available by one Consortium Member, its Personnel or any other individual to the other Consortium Member under this Agreement.

+"Personnel" means, with respect to a Consortium Member, the employees of such Consortium Member and of any permitted subcontractor, student, agent and independent contract personnel who performs any of the obligations or provides any of the Deliverables for or on behalf of such Consortium Member.

+"Project" means the project set out in Schedule A (Project Approval).